Frequently Asked Questions

 Most Hosts provide accommodations and food for the duration of the Steward’s stay.
 Housing may be in the host family home, a small trailer, a rustic cabin, shared intern housing, converted barn or bunkhouse, etc. Stewards have access to basic necessities: kitchen, bathroom, shower, electricity & heat, etc. Some Hosts provide a television, computer, internet and/or telephone, but amenities vary and are not guaranteed.
 Each Host will have different rules regarding cleaning, laundry, etc. Stewards are expected to help with general house cleaning and daily meal preparation.
 Each Steward needs to learn their own Host’s “house rules” upon arrival.

 MESA encourages you to meet with fellow international Stewards and Hosts, either in person if you’re nearby, or via the online platform.
-MESA also provides administrative and/or financial support to help Stewards attend a farmers’ conference or workshop.
+MESA also provides administrative and/or up to $150 in financial support to help you attend a farmers’ conference or workshop.

 Once you accept a Host invitation, you’ll pay MESA’s fee and apply for your J1 visa.
 After you receive your visa authorization, you’ll coordinate your arrival plans with your assigned Host.
 In most cases, Hosts meet their Stewards at the airport closest to their placement.
 Upon arrival, you’ll receive an orientation for your placement.
 Within 2 weeks, you also have an online orientation with MESA staff.
 MESA staff will introduce US culture and customs, review program requirements, and discuss your learning objectives.
 MESA will also make sure that you’re comfortable using the online education system, which includes agroecology curriculum, video links, discussion groups and webinars with distinguished experts in the fields of agroecology, global food systems, bio-intensive mini farming, and urban permaculture.